Hop Latent Viroid – A pandemic among cannabis and hops

 Hop Latent Viroid is an invisible threat that is spreading quietly and poses a major threat to cannabis and hop plantations.
 The consequences of HLVd infection can be devastating, from reduced crop yields to impaired quality of cannabis and hops products.
 Prevention is key to controlling the disease and requires the knowledge and collaboration of farmers, gardeners and researchers.
 By implementing best hygiene practices, monitoring and early detection of symptoms, you can help mitigate the dangers of this invisible pandemic and ensure the quality of products in the cannabis market.

+Would you like to have your plants tested?
 We offer molecular analyses for Hop Latent Viroid and other cannabis diseases for large-scale producers and private growers.
 This service is completely anonymous if you wish it!
-Contact us at or visit our
+Contact us at or visit ourWebshop.

 References

 1) Ziegler, A., J. Matoušek, G. Steger, J. Schubert.
 (2012) “Complete sequence of a cryptic virus from hemp (Cannabis sativa)”.
 Arch.
 Virol.
 157, 383-385.
-DOI: https://doi.org/10.1007/s00705-011-1168-8
+DOI:https://doi.org/10.1007/s00705-011-1168-8

 2) Ziegler, A., Kawka, M., Przybyś, M., Doroszewska, T., Skomra, U., Kastirr, U., Matoušek, J., & Schubert, J. (2014).
 “Detection and molecular analysis of Hop latent virus and Hop latentviroid in hop samples from Poland.”
 Journal für Kulturpflanzen, 66(7), 248–254.
-DOI: https://doi.org/10.5073/JFK.2014.07.04
+DOI:https://doi.org/10.5073/JFK.2014.07.04

 3) Lavagi, I.; Matoušek, J.; Vidalakis, G. (2017).
 “Other Cocadviroids.
 In Viroids and Satellites”; Elsevier Inc.: Amsterdam, The Netherlands; pp. 275–287.
 ISBN 978-0-12-801498-1.

 4) Fernandez i Marti, A.; Parungao, M.; Hollin, J.; Selmotic, B.; Farrar G.; Seyler T.; Anand A.; Riaz A. (2023).
 “A novel, precise and high-throughput technology for viroid detection in cannabis.”
 Viruses 30;15(7):1487.
-DOI: https://doi.org/10.1101/2023.06.05.543818
+DOI:https://doi.org/10.1101/2023.06.05.543818

 6) Adkar-Purushothama, C. R., Sano, T. & Perreault, J.-P. 2023.
 “Hop Latent Viroid: A Hidden Threat to the Cannabis Industry.”
-Viruses, 15, DOI: https://doi.org/10.3390/v15030681
+Viruses, 15, DOI:https://doi.org/10.3390/v15030681

 7) Puchta, H.; Ramm, K.; Sänger, H.L.
 1988.
 “The molecular structure of hop latent viroid (HLV), a new viroid occurring worldwide in hops.”
 Nucleic Acids Res., 16, 4197–4216.
-DOI: https://doi.org/10.1093%2Fnar%2F16.10.4197
+DOI:https://doi.org/10.1093%2Fnar%2F16.10.4197

 8) Warren, J., Mercado, J. & Grace, D. 2019.
 “Occurrence of hop latent viroid causing disease in Cannabis sativa in California.”
 Plant Disease, 103, 2699-2699.
-DOI: https://doi.org/10.1094/PDIS-03-19-0530-PDN
+DOI:https://doi.org/10.1094/PDIS-03-19-0530-PDN

 9) Bektaş, A., Hardwick, K., Waterman, K. & Kristof, J. 2019.
 “Occurrence of hop latent viroid in Cannabis sativa with symptoms of cannabis stunting disease in California.”
-Plant Disease, 103 (10), DOI: https://doi.org/10.1094/PDIS-03-19-0459-PDN
+Plant Disease, 103 (10), DOI:https://doi.org/10.1094/PDIS-03-19-0459-PDN

 13) Li, R.; Baysal-Gurel, F.; Abdo, Z.; Miller, S.A.; Ling, K.-S. 2015.
 “Evaluation of disinfectants to prevent mechanical transmission of viruses and a viroid in greenhouse tomato production.”
 Virol J. , 12, 5.
-DOI: https://doi.org/10.1186/s12985-014-0237-5
+DOI:https://doi.org/10.1186/s12985-014-0237-5

 14) Atallah, O.O.; Yassin S.H.; Verchot, J. 2024.
 “New Insights into Hop Latent Viroid Detection, Infectivity, Host Range, and Transmission.”
 Viruses, 16, 30.
 DOI: https://doi.org/10.3390/v16010030